Jakobi Meyers Player Prop Bets for NFL Week 8 | New England vs. Los Angeles 10/31/2021

 Season Stats

+- Meyers has been targeted 59 times and has 41 catches, leading the Patriots with 390 yards (55.7 ypg) this season.

+- So far this season, 23.2% of the 254 passes thrown by his team have gone Meyers' way.

-- Meyers (four red zone targets) has been the recipient of 13.3% of his team's 30 red zone pass attempts.
+- With four targets in the red zone this season, Meyers has been on the receiving end of 13.3% of his team's 30 red zone pass attempts.

-- The Patriots have thrown the ball in 60.2% of their plays from scrimmage this year while staying on the ground 39.8% of the time.
-This offensive attack ranks 12th in the NFL in points scored.
+- The Patriots have run 60.2% passing plays and 39.8% rushing plays this season.
+They rank 12th in the NFL in scoring.

 - Click over to SISportsbook and find the latest player props and odds for Meyers' matchup with the Chargers.